Scoppio/Deckster/README.md

 - [x] Put a "Are you sure" dialog when quitting to desktop
 - [x] Put a kick player available for players
 - [x] Test disconnect + reconnect to game
+- [ ] Implement Opponent Zones and fix Settings
 - [ ] Verify aria-label is present in all new settings
-- [ ] Deck search mechanique
+- [x] Deck search mechanique
-- [ ] Token and card lookup mechanique
+- [x] Token and card lookup mechanique
 - [ ] Implement scry
 - [ ] Implement reveal cards in hand
 - [ ] Test two players
 - [ ] Deploy server
 - [ ] Test join game
-- [ ] Test kick player
+- [x] Test kick player
 - [ ] Play with top card revealed (on deck)
-- [ ] Implement zone controllers for library
+- [x] Implement card-view for library
-- [ ] Implement zone controllers for graveyard
+- [ ] Implement card-view for graveyard
-- [ ] Implement zone controllers for commander
+- [ ] Implement card-view for commander
+- [ ] Implement card-view for facedown
-- [ ] Implement zone controllers for facedown (add move shuffled to top, add move shuffled to bottom)
+- [ ] Implement send cards from facedown to bottom shuffled
-- [ ] Implement zone controllers for exile
+- [ ] Implement send cards from facedown to top shuffled
-- [ ] Implement zone controllers for hand
+- [ ] Implement card-view for exile

 geo.provider.network.url